OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Static Analysis

-//TODO: HVG, MAKE SURE IT IS CONSISTENT (FULL CHAPTER BLEOW) In the past, Android developers often relied on the Settings.Secure.ANDROID_ID (SSAID) and MAC addresses.
-However, the behavior of the SSAID has changed since Android O, and the behavior of MAC addresses [changed with the release of Android N](https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html "Changes in the Android device identifiers").
+In the past, Android developers often relied on the `Settings.Secure.ANDROID_ID` (SSAID) and MAC addresses.
+However, the behavior of the SSAID has changed since Android 8.0 (API level 26), and the behavior of MAC addresses [changed with the release of Android 7.0 (API level 25)](https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html "Changes in the Android device identifiers").
 In addition, there are new [recommendations for identifiers](https://developer.android.com/training/articles/user-data-ids.html "Developer Android documentation - User data IDs") in Google's SDK documentation.
-These last recommendations boil down to: either use the `Advertising ID` when it comes to advertising - so that a user can decline - or use the `Instance ID` for device identification.
+These last recommendations boil down to: either use the `Advertising ID` when it comes to advertising - so that a user can decline - or the `Instance ID` for device identification.
 Both are not stable accross device upgrades and device-resets, but `Instance ID` will at least allow to identify the current software installation on a device.
+The SSAID should only be used in case to detect fraud.

 There are a few key terms you can look for when the source code is available: